Voxel: Data

 A voxel represents a single sample, or data point, on a regularly spaced, three-dimensional grid.
-This data point can consist of a single piece of data, such as an opacity, or multiple pieces of data, such as a color in addition to opacity.
-A voxel represents only a single point on this grid, not a volume; the space between each voxel is not represented in a voxel-based dataset.
-Depending on the type of data and the intended use for the dataset, this missing information may be reconstructed and/or approximated, e.g. via interpolation.
+This data point can consist of a single datum, such as an opacity, or multiple data, such as a color in addition to opacity.
+A voxel represents only a single point on this grid, not a volume; the space between each voxel is not represented in a voxel-based data set.
+Depending on the type of data and the intended use for the data set, this missing information may be reconstructed and/or approximated, e.g. via interpolation.

-In computed tomography (abdominal CT pictured), voxels are generated by multiplying the field of view (FOV) by the scan range.
+In computed tomography (abdominal CT pictured), voxels are generated by multiplying the field of view (F.O.V.) by the scan range.

 The value of a voxel may represent various properties.
-In CT scans, the values are Hounsfield units, giving the opacity of material to X-rays.
-Different types of value are acquired from MRI or ultrasound.
+In C.T. scans, the values are Hounsfield units, giving the opacity of material to X-rays.
+Different types of value are acquired from M.R.I. or ultrasound.

 Voxels can contain multiple scalar values, essentially vector (tensor) data; in the case of ultrasound scans with B-mode and Doppler data, density, and volumetric flow rate are captured as separate channels of data relating to the same voxel positions.

 While voxels provide the benefit of precision and depth of reality, they are typically large data sets and are unwieldy to manage given the bandwidth of common computers.
 However, through efficient compression and manipulation of large data files, interactive visualization can be enabled on consumer market computers.

 Other values may be useful for immediate 3D rendering, such as a surface normal vector and color.

-Technologies to extend voxels into 4 and 5 dimensions of data are under investigation.
+Technologies to extend voxels into four and five dimensions of data are under investigation.